 - A hex code is made up of six characters which represent the concentration of blue, green, and red in a specific color.

-- Hex codes are used to provide uniform hues across several platforms and devices.
+- Color hex codes are used to provide uniform hues across several platforms and devices.

 - They are also used to label code in CSS and HTML, in digital art and design, and game design.